anuket-project/anuket-specifications/doc/common/technologies.md

 Each of those Virtual Functions can then be independently assigned exclusively to a workload (with the appropriate hardware support of an IOMMU).

-Similar to the previous method ("Direct Assignment"), this method provides better performance than para-virtualization, but lacks the flexibility and the portability sought and therefore must also not be used unless explicitly allowed as an exception as part of the transitional plan adopted by CNTT.
+Similar to the previous method ("Direct Assignment"), this method provides better performance than para-virtualization, but lacks the flexibility and the portability sought and therefore must also not be used unless explicitly allowed as an exception as part of the transitional plan adopted by Anuket.

 <p align="center"><img src="./figures/tech_sriov.png" alt="sriov" title="Document Types" width="50%"/></p>
 <p align="center"><b>Figure 4:</b> Device Sharing with SR-IOV & Direct Assignment.</p>